SumayyaPanju/GravityGym/README.md

 * **Invert logo** - Homepage uses a logo obtained from another source.
 However, the background colour was black.
 I could have edited the logo to make it white, however, this could be time consuming and may not give me the results I wanted.
 Hence after a bit of research, I came across this [code](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/invert) which allowed me to invert the logo colour using css.
 * **Animation** - The homepage includes animation which works when content is on viewport.
 The animation plays everytime the content comes on viewport.
 The code has been obtained using AI method from a website called [Taskade](https://www.taskade.com/).
 However, the exact code can only be viewed once logged in.
 Hence, the code can be viewed through these images: [Image 1](/assets/images/screenshots/taskade-1.png), [Image 2](/assets/images/screenshots/taskade-2.png).
 The code was updated using the same source for it to be responsive for mobile devices.
 The code can be viewed through these images: [Image 3](/assets/images/screenshots/taskade-3.png), [Image 4](/assets/images/screenshots/taskade-4.png).
 * **Footer** - Footer was coded to be at the bottom of the page, however, the code was making it stick.
 I tried using other options such as making the body position relative and footer position absolute, however it did not give me the results I wanted.
 The footer would appear just below the content of the webpage.
 If the page has no content, the footer would appear below the nav, however, I wanted it to be at the bottom of the page even if there is no content.
 I used [DEV](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) to help me sort this problem.
+* **Centering image** - I was struggling to center the image in the contact us page which acts as a background for the form section.
+I used [this website](https://css-tricks.com/snippets/css/absolute-center-vertical-horizontal-an-image/) to help me position the image in the center.